Profiles: Model Creator, Data Scientist

 Depending on the data used, despite the high quality of the proximity rules and the associated relatively low quantity, it should be possible to generate up to several thousand automatic labels using this approach.

-When applying bulk labeling, you’ll be presented with four options, as shown in the example below:
+When applying bulk labeling on sentence-level ground truths, you’ll be presented with four options, as shown in the example below:

 Select all labels for which you want to apply bulk labeling.